drewcrawford/drewcrawford.github.io/rust/index.md

 }
 ```

-In this case `MyStruct` has a strong pointer to `Foo`.
+In this case `MyStruct` has a strong pointer to `foo`.
 Pointers are something of an implementation detail in Swift, but since `NSObject` comes from ObjC we know that `NSObject` is heap-allocated and therefore `foo` is a pointer, not embedded in the struct itself.

 (Objects that are defined in Swift, on the other hand, are not defined to be heap-allocated nor stack-allocated, so in that case whether or not a pointer is used is an implementation detail.)